17 Creative Ways to Organize Your Thoughts

 As you work on your map, you may find it helpful to create sub-maps of related thoughts to help further organize your ideas.

-Take notes on index cards.
+Take notes on index cards

 Index cards are a classic way of keeping track of your thoughts and ideas.

 For this technique, you’ll need a stack of index cards, blank or lined, along with a writing implement such as a marker or pen.
-You can organize your thoughts in one of two ways.

 The first option is to write out one thought per index card, which is quite similar to the technique described above using sticky notes.
+Once you’ve transferred thoughts to index cards, shuffle and reorganize them for new combinations.

-Create a list.
+Create a list

-Here’s what to do: grab a piece of paper, journal or notebook, along with a writing implement.
 Write down one thought per line.
 Keep writing down your thoughts until you can’t think of anything else.

-Make a pie chart.
+Make a pie chart

-For this technique, you’ll need a piece of paper or a notebook and a pencil.
-Draw a large circle in the center of the piece of paper and then write down your thoughts in different areas inside the circle.
+You’ll need a piece of paper and a pencil.
+Draw a large circle in the center of the paper and write your thoughts in different areas inside the circle.

 As you collect your thoughts, consider their relationship to one another.
 For instance, are some thoughts more important, pressing, or timely than others?
-Make sure you mark your thoughts as such in your pie chart.

 Creative Ways to Organize Your Thoughts